tcwilkinson/caa2015/ideas.md

 3) FS and Free Science

-Free Software share a lot of characteristic with science: both have
+Free Software share a lot of characteristics with science: both have
  - Scrutiny and cumulative knowledge that can be seen in process like peer review, open data subject to validation and replication
  - Community provides diversity of points of views, motivation, inspiration.
 In FS there is a strong culture of credit, civility, reputation and communication

 ->  The motivations to do Science or FS is often seen to be in many aspects similar: it's a based on the reputation you earn with your work and there is in both cases an ethic to attribute the work (Kelty 2001).
-In this process of credit and reputation, researcher make their work available to others and researcher becomes identified with their work.
+In this process of credit and reputation, researcher make their work available to others and researcher become  identified with their work.
 Citation then accredit reuse of ideas, concepts  or code.
 In the FS movement code is published and accredited as author or contributor when the code it's used, reused or modified.
-Free Software and Science are based on the same principle of cumulative knowledge, reuse, remixing and modulation.
+Free Software and Science are based on the same principle of cumulative knowledge, reuse, mixing and modulation.

 BUT similarities between Free Software and Science should not hide the differences.
-The similarities make easier to compare both community, better understand them and how they are structured.
+The similarities make easier to compare both communities, to better understand them and how they are structured.
 Then, it's the dissimilarities that help better understand how they work.
 FS impress  due to the size of projects, indirect cooperation with people all around the world, the way project are developed, maintained, contested, and how ideas are exchanged.
 These dissimilarities challenge in return, what is taken for granted in science .

 4) Modifiability

 The concept of modifiability is without any doubt the most fascinating concept among the dissimilarities between Science and Free Software (Kelty 2008: 12).
 Books and articles have acclimatized science making with stable knowledge.
 The impression given by a book or an article is that you have a definitive version  in your hand (Archaeologists speak mostly of "end publication" to contrast with "on going report").
-But FS with practices like forking, new versioning, cloning, constant evolution of the source code interrogate this concept.
+But FS with practices like forking, new versioning, cloning, constant evolution of the source code question this concept.

 On the top of the drawing, a representation of the actual way of doing research with a stable knowledge: you only use something, when you know it's stable.
 At the bottom a prospect on how software development looks like and how science could be made.
 The process of sharing knowledge and reusing is becoming more dynamic.
-However this pose a question: If the content does not need to be stable any more and are use like Free Software, "how should the authority, stability and reliability of knowledge be assessed" (Kelty 2008:300)?
-FS Challenge the Power of Knowledge.
+However this poses a question: If the content does not need to be stable any more and are uses like Free Software, "how should the authority, stability and reliability of knowledge be assessed" (Kelty 2008:300)?
+In this sense FS Challenge the Power of Knowledge.